Easy rider (slang): Effects on entertainment

 The term appears in the famous "See See Rider Blues" song recorded by Ma Rainey in 1925.
 The song and others like it used the loneliness of a rider of the rails or wanderer as a theme in their music.

-The 1969 movie Easy Rider had wandering motorcycle riders as its characters, and due to the notoriety of the movie the term again acquired another meaning to fit into the cultural mores of the time to mean a good, usually Harley-Davidson motorcycle.
+The 1969 movie Easy Rider was in 1967 initially conceived as The Loners with Hopper directing, Fonda producing, and both starring and writing.
+They brought in Texan screenwriter Terry Southern, who came up with the new title, even though others claim credit, too.
+The film had wandering motorcycle riders as its characters, and due to the notoriety of the movie the term again acquired another meaning to fit into the cultural mores of the time, to mean Harley-Davidson chopper motorcycles and their riders.

-Dennis Hopper, the director of Easy Rider, said in the making-of documentary Shaking the Cage:
+Dennis Hopper, the director of Easy Rider, said in its making-of documentary Shaking the Cage:

 "An easy rider is a person that is not a pimp, but he lives off a woman; he lives off a whore.
 He's her easy rider.
 He's the one that she loves and she gives money to.
 He doesn't pimp her, but he's her easy rider."

 Led Zeppelin, although a rock band, was heavily influenced by early jazz and blues and make reference in numerous songs to an "easy rider."
 Most notably the song "Out on the Tiles" makes reference to this free love practice and the cultural impact of it as he is both proud and ashamed to be seen with a woman known to be an "easy rider" while at the same time trying to hitchhike a ride.

-After contributing his own music to the motion picture Easy Rider, Jimi Hendrix was inspired to write a song of the same name on his album The Cry of Love originally released in 1971.
-The spelling of the song title was altered to "Ezy Ryder," possibly indicating that the person in the song is named Ezy Ryder.
+After his music was used in the motion picture soundtrack of Easy Rider, Jimi Hendrix was inspired to write the song "Ezy Ryder", on his album The Cry of Love originally released in 1971.
+Already in 1970, "Easy Rider (Let the Wind Pay the Way)" from the album Metamorphosis was Iron Butterfly's second biggest hit.